ReeceGoding/Frustration-One-Year-With-R/README.md

     `seq.int()`’s documentation issues.
 Said documentation is so poor that I’ve been scared out of using the function.
 I really don’t know why R pays this price: Who is still using S?
-Another example is the `**` function.
+Another example is the `**` operator.
 I’ll let the Arithmetic Operators documentation (try `?'**'`) speak for itself on that one.
 Its three sentences on the topic are `**`’s only documentation.
-Given that you shouldn’t ever really use it, it would be harsh of me to say more or point out its oddities.
-For further reading, I will only give [this](https://rosettacode.org/wiki/Exponentiation_order#R).
+Given that you shouldn’t use it, it would be harsh for me to say more.
+For further reading, I will only give
+    [this](https://rosettacode.org/wiki/Exponentiation_order#R).
 -   As the previous example shows, backwards compatibility is a priority for R. This means that its inconsistencies will almost certainly